- Metrology concepts

-On target case a we have low resolution and low accuracy, with shots all over the place.
+On target case a we have low precision and low accuracy, with shots all over the place.
 We cannot clearly see what is real value.
-Need improve both resolution and accuracy to get sample hits like on target b.
-This is high resolution with high accuracy.
-Now if we still use high resolution, but our accuracy is low, we will get target image c.
-That’s why calibration even more important for high-precision equipment, as even if we have high precision, it does not automatically get good accuracy as well.
+Need improve both precision and accuracy to get sample hits like on target b.
+This is high precision with high accuracy.
+Now if we still use high precision, but our accuracy is low, we will get target image c.
+That’s why calibration even more important for high-precision equipment, as even if we have high precision, it does not automatically get good accuracy as well without calibration.

-There is one more case missing on targets above – with low resolution, and high accuracy.
+There is one more case missing on targets above – with low precision, and high accuracy.
 If you got concept right, you should know how it should look like, and feel free to share your thought in comments!

 SI volt history

 The volt is the derived unit for electric potential, electric potential difference (voltage), and EMF.
 The volt is named in honour of the Alessandro Volta, who invented the voltaic pile, possibly the first chemical battery.
 History of electrical values.
 Currently 1 Volt is defined as the difference in electric potential between two points of a conducting wire when an electric current of one ampere dissipates one watt of power between those points, however this definition will be adjusted by upcoming SI redefinition in 2019.

 The Josephson Voltage Standard